-The Certification Body conducted the following certification based on the materials submitted by the Evaluation Facility through its evaluation process.
+The Certification Body conducted the following certification based on the materials submitted by the Evaluation Facility during the evaluation process.

 - 1. Contents pointed out in the Observation Reports shall be adequate. - 2.
-Contents pointed out in the Observation Reports shall properly be reflected. - 3.
-The submitted evidential materials were sampled and examined, which shows the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
-The rationale of the evaluation verdict by the evaluators presented in the Evaluation Technical Report shall be adequate. - 5.
-The evaluators' evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.
+Contents pointed out in the Observation Reports shall properly be solved. - 3.
+The submitted documentation was sampled, the content was examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
+Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
+The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.

-Concerns found in the certification process were prepared as the certification oversight reviews, and they were sent to the Evaluation Facility.
+Concerns found in the certification process were prepared as the certification oversight reviews, and those were sent to the Evaluation Facility.
 The Certification Body confirmed such concerns pointed out in the certification oversight reviews were solved in the ST and the Evaluation Technical Report, and issued this Certification Report.